liamzdenek/ferment-ai/memory-bank/systemPatterns.md

 - Real-time streaming of events via SSE
 - Stateless API design with full state serialization
 - Support for multiple modules
+- Proper handling of initialState with Maps and Sets conversion
+- Enhanced error logging and debugging capabilities
+- Dynamic payload propagation from HTTP requests to entrypoints

 ### 3. Entity-Component Pattern